mgerni/Taskapp_Public/README.md

 ### MongoDB Setup - Local Testing ###
 Follow instructions on `https://docs.mongodb.com/manual/administration/install-community/` to install mongoDB

+Alternatively, if you use Docker, you can run a Mongo DB instance using `docker compose up`

 In mongoDB Compass or CLI, connect to `mongodb://localhost:27017/`